rharbird/microbit-challenges/docs/source/tutorials/accelerometer.rst

 *****************
 Accelerometer
 *****************
-The accelerometer on a BBC micro:bit measures acceleration, as its name suggests.
+As its name suggests, the accelerometer on a BBC micro:bit measures acceleration.
-The accelerometer can measure accelerations of between +2g to -2g.
+The accelerometer can measure acceleration of magnitude +2g to -2g.

 .. image:: assets/accelerometer.jpg
    :scale: 80 %